Errorname/prisma-multi-tenant/README.md

 **Why is Prisma great for multi-tenancy?**

-Prisma gives you all the tools necessary to handle your database: data modeling, database schema migrations, type-safe database access, etc. Doing so, we can then automate those processes and help you make a multi-tenant application.
+Prisma gives you all the tools necessary to handle your database: data modeling, database schema migrations, type safe database access, etc. Doing so, `prisma-multi-tenant` can then automate those processes and help you make a multi-tenant application.

 **Why do I need `prisma-multi-tenant`?**